lukasbeuster/throwing_shade/README.md

     * `seasons`:
       * `summer` (dict): Input the tree transmissivity % (TRS) for the summer period (daylight savings period).
 DO NOT change the DST value from 0.
 A good default for TRS is 10% for summer.
       * `winter` (dict): Input the tree transmissivity for the winter period (daylight savings period).
 DO NOT change the DST value from 0.
 A good default for TRS is 45-50% in winter.
+    * `solar_api`:
+      * `min_points_per_tile` (int): Choose minimum number of points required per tile for it to be included in the analysis and download the Solar API layers.
+    * `max_workers` (int): Maximum number of CPU cores to use for parallel processing.
+    * `extra_outputs`:
+      * `building_shade_step` (boolean): Put True if you want the building shade value at the point timestamp as an output parameter, False otherwise.
+      * `tree_shade_step` (boolean): Put True if you want the combined shade value at the point timestamp as an output parameter, False otherwise.
+      * `bldg_shadow_fraction` (boolean): Put True if you want the accumulated building shade value until the point timestamp as an output parameter, False otherwise.
+      * `tree_shadow_fraction` (boolean): Put True if you want the accumulated combined shade value until the point timestamp as an output parameter, False otherwise.
+      * `hours_before` (list): Input list of integers to have the cumulative shade in the x hours before point timestamp as an output parameter.
+Otherwise put [].

 -----